Iran says it has begun upgrading uranium centrifuges

 "This is not aimed at limiting the stockpiles of the 20 percent uranium and will not be," he said, according to Fars.

-(Additional reporting by Zahra Hosseinian in Zurich and Fredrik Dahl in Vienna; Editing by Kevin Liffey)
+(Reporting by Zahra Hosseinian in Zurich, Yeganeh Torbati in Dubai and Fredrik Dahl in Vienna; Editing by Kevin Liffey)